-Bands – Metal rings glued onto the outside of the barrel.
-These can help to keep wood calls from cracking or splintering when the insert is forced into the bored hole.
+Bands – Metal rings glued or welded with a steel strip onto the outside of the barrel.
+These can help to keep wood calls from cracking or splintering when the insert is forced into the borehole.
 Nothing is more upsetting than ruining your barrel before you ever get to try it!

 Mandel – The Mandel holds the wood blanks on the lathe allowing you to spin and shape them.
 The size of the Mandel should match the size of the hole bored into your wooden blank.
 For instance, if you have a 5/8” diameter hole in your blank, a 5/8” mandrel will be necessary.

 Creating the Barrel

 If you are using a wood blank (instead of a pre-made barrel), place the blank on the mandrel and use the lathe to remove the corners of the blank until you have a perfect cylinder.
 Bore a 5/8’ hole through the center; the diameter may be adjusted depending on your insert and tone board width.